Why Heat Is Your Best Option for Killing Bed Bugs

 - The frustration and costs add up, and

 - Eventually they call a professional pest control service to finish the job using heat.

-What they may NOT realize, however, is that the chemicals they are using typically make the bed bug infestation more difficult to control and are likely causing them to spread- making eradication costs more expensive!
+What they may NOT realize, however, is that the insecticides they are using typically make the bed bug infestation more difficult to control and are likely causing them to spread- making eradication costs more expensive!
 Below are some reasons that explain why.

 - Heat always kills ALL LIFE STAGES of bed bugs with ONE treatment – No bed bugs are resistant to heat and temperatures above 120 degrees will kill all bed bugs AND their eggs in a matter of minutes!